Key Takeaways

 Can Dogs Eat Grapefruit?
 Can I Give the Peel to Max?

 So, can dogs eat grapefruit?
-The answer is yes and no. Dogs can safely eat the flesh of a grapefruit, but it’s best to avoid giving them the seeds and the skin of the fruit.
+The answer is yes and no. They can have the flesh of a grapefruit, but it’s best to avoid giving them the seeds and the skin of the fruit.

 However, if your dog ingests too much grapefruit, they may experience diarrhea or vomiting.
 If your dog has any sort of reaction after eating grapefruit, such as swelling or hives, take them to the vet immediately.